 $(P_g \div R)$ for every point on the input-output curve, and plot the results against $P_g$ .
-Fig. 15 shows a plot of the ratio $P_g/R$ (units of MWHR/MBTU) versus $P_g$ .
+Fig. 1c shows a plot of the ratio $P_g/R$ (units of MWHR/MBTU) versus $P_g$ .

-Fig. 15: Plot of MWhr/MBTU vs. Pg

-Figure 15 indicates that efficiency is poor for low generation levels (a connected plant that is operating at zero MW output still has to supply station loads) and increases with generation, but at some optimum level it begins to diminish.
+Fig. 1c: Plot of MWhr/MBTU vs. Pg Figure 1c indicates that efficiency is poor for low generation levels and increases with generation, but at some optimum level it begins to diminish.
 Most power plants are designed so that the optimum level is close to the rated output.

-The heat rate curve is similar to Fig. 15 except that the y-axis is inverted to yield MBTU/MWhrs, which is proportional to $1/\eta$ .
-This curve is illustrated in Fig. 16.
-We denote heat rate by H. (W&W use H for fuel rate).
-Since the heat rate depends on operating point, we write $H=H(P_g)$ .
+The heat rate curve is similar to Fig. 1c except that the y-axis is inverted to yield MBTU/MWhrs, which is proportional to $1/\eta$ .
+This curve is illustrated in Fig. 2.
+We denote heat rate by H. Since the heat rate depends on operating point, we write $H=H(P_g)$ .

-Fig. 16: Plot of Heat Rate (H) vs. Generation (Pg)
+Fig. 2: Plot of Heat Rate (H) vs. Generation (Pg)

-Some typical heat rates for units at maximum output are (in MBTU/MWhrs) 9.5-10.5 for fossil-steam units and nuclear units, 13.0-15.0 for combustion turbines [21], and 7.0-9.5 for combined cycle units.
+Some typical heat rates for units at maximum output are (in MBTU/MWhrs) 9.5-10.5 for fossil-steam units and nuclear units, 13.0-15.0 for combustion turbines [20], and 7.0-9.5 for combined cycle units.
 Future combined cycle units may reach heat rates of 6.5-7.0.
 It is important to understand that the lower the heat rate, the more efficient the unit.

-An easy way to remember the meaning of heat rate $H=H(P_g)$ is it is the amount of input energy (MBTU) required to produce a MWhr, at generation level Pg.
+An easy way to remember the meaning of heat rate $H=H(P_g)$ is it is the amount of input energy required to produce a MWhr, at the generation level Pg.